Animal Care Summer

 A final tip for cooling your animals is to dampen their feet.
 With a spray bottle, try misting water on the animal’s feet and face.
 It’s a good option for dogs, cats, ferrets, poultry and caged birds as these animals can regulate their body temperature through their feet.

+Preventing skin cancer is vital for us and our pets, and the best barrier is sunscreen.
+Most vets sell a range of sunscreen for animals, especially animals with pale skin or fur.
 Summer means mosquito bites for people and pets alike.
 Yet bites from ticks and fleas are a huge risk to animals.
 They can cause severe diseases in pets, as well as chronic dermatitis.
 Keep your pet’s flea and tick treatment up to date so that they remain immune to infestation all summer.
 For advice on flea and tick treatment, contact your local vet or the RSPCA.